allenai/papermage/README.md

 Note: A common pattern for adding fields to a document is to load in a previously saved document, run some additional `Predictors` on it, and save the result.

+See `papermage/predictors/README.md` for more information about training your own predictors.